laauuugc/matchaRating/README.md

 ### Local Storage

 - All images and ratings are stored locally in your browser
-- No data is sent to external servers
+- No data is sent to external servers (except for AI analysis)
 - Data persists until browser cache is cleared
 - Export feature allows you to backup your data

+### API Key Security

+- API keys are stored securely in session storage
+- Keys are never saved permanently or sent to external servers
+- Keys are cleared when browser session ends
+- Demo mode available for privacy-conscious users

 ### Camera Access